typesbb/JS.Net/README.md

 # JS.Net
-A .net lib that you can writing javascript in c#.
+A .net lib that you can writing javascript use c#.